Interactive identification of individuals with positive treatment effect while controlling false discoveries: Introduction

-\paragraph{Other related error control at a subgroup level.} \cite{cai2011analysis} and \cite{athey2016recursive} develop confidence intervals for the averaged treatment effect within subgroups, where the former assumes the size of each subgroup to be large, and the latter requires a separate sample for inference.
-These intervals can potentially be used to generate a $p$-value for each subgroup and control FDR at a subgroup level via standard multiple testing procedures, but no explicit discussion is provided. \cite{lipkovich2011subgroup}, \cite{lipkovich2014strategies}, \cite{sivaganesan2011bayesian} and \cite{berger2014bayesian} propose methods with control on a different error metric: the global type-I error, which is the probability of identifying any subgroup when no subject has nonzero treatment effect (i.e., $H_{0i}^\text{zero}$ is true for all subjects).
+\citet{cai2011analysis} and \citet{athey2016recursive} develop confidence intervals for the averaged treatment effect within subgroups, where the former assumes the size of each subgroup to be large, and the latter requires a separate sample for inference.
+These intervals can potentially be used to generate a $p$-value for each subgroup and control FDR at a subgroup level via standard multiple testing procedures, but no explicit discussion is provided. \citet{lipkovich2011subgroup}, \citet{lipkovich2014strategies}, \citet{sivaganesan2011bayesian} and \citet{berger2014bayesian} propose methods with control on a different error metric: the global type-I error, which is the probability of identifying any subgroup when no subject has nonzero treatment effect (i.e., $H_{0i}^\text{zero}$ is true for all subjects).
 Our FDR control guarantee implies valid global type-I error, and FDR control is more informative on the correctness of the identified subgroups/subjects when there exist subjects having nonzero effects.